If changes are not captured in the spreadsheet

 - Do you use the RowNumber column as the key of your table?
 This is a bad idea and can lead to data being overwritten or the wrong row being updated.

-If changes made in the app are correctly captured in the spreadsheet but are not shown in the app, it is likely that the spreadsheet contains custom formatting that prevents AppSheet from reading the entire spreadsheet.
+If changes made in the app are correctly captured in the spreadsheet but are not shown in the app, the most common reason is the presence of a number of empty rows in the middle of the sheet.